 Chances are you’re already getting cable, internet and home phone service from Comcast.
 The nation's largest cable and internet provider figures you’ll want to throw in mobile service as well.

-Credit: Jeff Fusco/APThat’s the idea behind Xfinity Mobile, a service that Comcast launched a little more than a year ago.
-And plenty of people have taken Comcast up on its offer: as of the end of June 2018, Comcast reported that it had 781 thousand wireless connections enrolled in the service.
+Credit: Jeff Fusco/APThat’s the idea behind Xfinity Mobile, a service that Comcast launched in 2017.
+And plenty of people have taken Comcast up on its offer: Xfinity Mobile ended 2018 with 1.2 million subscribers.

-Xfinity Mobile hasn’t grown that big because Comcast started erecting its own cellular towers.
-Rather, it’s a Mobile Virtual Network Operator (or MVNO), which piggybacks on the existing network of one or more of the major carriers.
+That rapid growth didn't happen because Comcast started erecting its own cellular towers.
+Rather, it’s a mobile virtual network operator (or MVNO), which piggybacks on the existing network of one or more of the major carriers.
 (In Comcast’s case, that’s Verizon’s network coupled with the internet provider’s own Wi-Fi hotspots.)
 For wireless customers, getting service from an MVNO can sometimes mean a better deal than what you’d get from a major carrier while still enjoying the same great coverage.

 With Xfinity Mobile, it’s all about the bundling, as it is with Comcast’s other services.
 In fact, you aren’t even eligible for Xfinity Mobile if you don’t already do business with Comcast or are willing to make the company your internet-service provider.
 Meet that criteria, and Xfinity Mobile service could be yours for as low as $45 a month for unlimited talk, text and data.